 4. Think About the Surroundings

-In addition to decorating the surface of the coffee table, it’s important to take into account how the table fits in with the surrounding home decor.
-In the process of styling the above coffee table, Jennifer Walter says that her team opted for a piece of minimalist sculptural driftwood as the only piece on the table because, “when multiple rooms open to one another, those rooms are all seen as one expansive space.
+In addition to decorating the surface of the coffee table, it’s important to consider how the table fits in with the surrounding home decor.
+In styling the above coffee table, Jennifer Walter says that her team opted for a piece of minimalist sculptural driftwood as the only piece on the table because “when multiple rooms open to one another, those rooms are all seen as one expansive space.

 This round coffee table could seem cluttered in front of the artwork and accessories displayed on the fireplace wall.”
-Walter’s team also appreciated that the driftwood is light enough to move aside, or even remove if necessary for both entertaining and cleaning.
+Walter’s team also appreciated that the driftwood was light enough to move aside or remove if necessary for entertaining and cleaning.

 5. Create a Centerpiece

 According to Rebekah Correll of Transparent Interiors, adding a centerpiece to your coffee table creates an eye-catching space.
 “When styling a coffee table, think about balancing out the horizontal surface space,” she said.
-“But also, consider vertical balance as well.
+“But also consider vertical balance.
 Combine and stack your pieces to create an interesting visual centerpiece.”

 6. Vary Size and Scale

-While it can feel exciting to add a centerpiece to your coffee table, don’t go overboard with large items.
-“The key to coffee table styling is balance,” says Dave Adams, Merchandising Director at BDI.
-“This refers to both the size and number of items you use to decorate your table.
+While adding a centerpiece to your coffee table can be exciting, be mindful not to overwhelm the space feel with large items.
+“The key to perfectly style a coffee table is balance,” says Dave Adams, Merchandising Director at BDI.
+“This refers to the size and number of items you use to decorate your table.
 A coffee table or side table that serves as a base for many trinkets can look cluttered, while one large object can feel cumbersome.”
-To create a harmonious balance, Adams recommends varying the scale, size, and height of your items, or grouping like objects together, to create a balance of size that both works with the table’s design and is pleasing to the eye.
+To create a harmonious balance, Adams recommends varying the scale, size, and height of your items or grouping like objects together to create a balance of size that both works with the table’s design and is pleasing to the eye.

 7. Build Around One Large Item

-For those struggling to create an aesthetic that looks proportional and balanced, interior designer Stephanie Parisi suggests building your design off of one large item.
-“The most important thing is to choose objects that you love and that reflect your personal style,” says Parisi, and recommends adding objects like stacks of books, small family photos on stands, and interesting knick-knacks to transform your coffee table into a stylish statement.
+For those struggling to create an aesthetic that looks proportional and balanced, interior designer Stephanie Parisi suggests building your design from one large item.
+“The most important thing is to choose objects that you love and that reflect your style,” says Parisi, and recommends adding objects like stacks of books, small family photos on stands, and exciting knick-knacks to transform your coffee table into a stylish statement.

 8. Use Coffee Table Books

-Amy Peltier of Peltier Interiors makes sure to always utilize books to create her perfect coffee table design.
+Amy Peltier of Peltier Interiors always utilizes books to create her perfect coffee table design.
 “My current favorites are Georgia O'Keeffe: Watercolors, Amber Lewis: Made For Living, and Aerin Lauder: Entertaining Beautifully," she says.

-Erika Souza-Mejia of Concept 2 Design likes utilizing coffee table books because they add height and dimension to a surface in addition to showcasing a bit of your personality.
-“When we incorporate these elements into our projects, we focus on books that not only showcase the client’s color palette, but their style, interests, and even their heritage.”
+Erika Souza-Mejia of Concept 2 Design likes utilizing coffee table books because they add height and dimension to a surface and showcase your personality.
+“When we incorporate these elements into our projects, we focus on books that showcase the client’s color palette, but their style, interests, and even their heritage.”

 9. Try Layering

-While most think of coffee tables as a one dimensional surface, Amy Peltier suggests layering as a way to create dimension.
+While most people think of coffee tables as a one-dimensional surface, Amy Peltier suggests layering as a great way to create dimension.
 “I like to group items in three and start stacking– layer down a tray, put down your coffee table books, and then your vase of flowers or accessories,” she says.
-“Also, include a vase filled with some sort of greenery and flowers.”
-Peltier suggests faux flowers for those with not-so-green thumbs.
+“Also, include a vase filled with some greenery and flowers,” Peltier suggests faux flowers for those with not-so-green thumbs.

 10. A Fresh Bouquet

-Lisa Kahn also values the impact of a bouquet, saying that, “nature’s artistry is best seen in the limitless variety of color and texture in fresh flowers.”
+Lisa Kahn also values a bouquet's impact, saying, “nature’s artistry is best seen in the limitless variety of color and texture in fresh flowers.”
 According to Kahn, adding fresh flowers to a coffee table is a subtle reminder that we’re connected to nature– and are better for it.

 11. Stylish Coasters